Arthur Allen (general): Between the wars

 Allen became an accountant after the war and in December 1921 married Agnes Blair.
-Allen returned to accounting, but remained active in the Militia.
+Allen returned to accounting, but remained active in the Militia, initially in command of the 41st Battalion AMF.
 In 1933 he became a full colonel, in charge of the 14th Brigade.
 Five years later, in 1938, he became a brigadier.

 Second World War

 In October 1939, Allen was given command of the 16th Brigade in the 6th Division as part of the Second Australian Imperial Force.
 Later in 1940, Allen was in North Africa, where his brigade fought at Bardia and Tobruk.
 In March, Allen and the brigade left North Africa for the ill-fated Greek campaign, following which he was awarded the Greek War Cross.
 For his services in North Africa, Allen was appointed a Commander of the Order of the British Empire in April 1941, and a Companion of the Order of the Bath in July the same year.

 Allen was then given command of the 7th Division, and commanded it in the invasion of Syria and Lebanon, against Vichy French forces.
 Allen was officially promoted to major general in August 1941.

 Following the outbreak of war with Japan, Allen returned to Australia in March 1942, and in August took charge of operations against the Japanese advance along the Kokoda Track.
 Although he was successful, Allen nevertheless came under what many consider unfair criticism from the Allied commander in the South West Pacific Area, U.S. General Douglas MacArthur and the Allied land forces commander, the Australian General Sir Thomas Blamey, for moving too slowly in pursuit of the Japanese across the Owen Stanley Ranges.
 He was relieved of his command on 29 October 1942.
 Lesser appointments followed, but in October 1944, Blamey recommended Allen be made a Knight Commander of the Order of the British Empire, although Allen was never appointed.